ewpratten/ewpratten.com/src/_posts/2024-01-14-shelf-lights.md

 ## A custom LED controller

-The LED controller that came with my LED strips isn't awesome... mainly because it doesn't even power on :laughing:.
+The LED controller that came with my LED strips isn't awesome... mainly because it doesn't even power on 😆.
 So, equipped with an Arduino and a soldering iron, I set out to make my own.

 The software isn't really important here, since its basically the [NeoPixel](https://github.com/adafruit/Adafruit_NeoPixel) example code, but I did opt to make my program function with one button.